Christianity and Druze: Shihab dynasty

 The Khazens opposed the creation of the "Double Qaimaqmate" in Mount Lebanon in the 1840s, which divided Mount Lebanon into Druze and Christian-run sectors, and were incensed at the appointment of a sheikh from the mixed Druze-Christian Abu'l-Lama family as the qaimaqam (deputy governor) of the Maronite section of the Qaimaqamate.
 The Khazens feared that such an appointment would formally subordinate them to the Abu'l-Lama sheikhs.
 Several Khazen family members became destitute in the 1830s and 1840s and Khazen influence over the Maronite Church waned.
 To compensate for their economic, social and political stagnation, the Khazens increased their pressure on the peasants of Kisrawan in the late 1850s, while also spending extravagantly.

 The "Druze-Christian alliance" during this century was the major factor enabling the Shehab dynasty to maintain power.
-By the middle years of the eighteenth century, the Shihabi amirs converted to Christianity, so did several Druze amirs and prominent Druze clans, like the originally Druze Abi-Lamma clan (a Druze family who was a close ally of the Shihabs) which also converted to Christianity and joined the Maronite Church.
-After the Shehab dynasty converted to Christianity, the Druze lost most of their political and feudal powers.
+By the middle years of the eighteenth century, the Shihabi amirs converted to Christianity, so did several other Druze amirs and prominent Druze clans, like the originally Druze Abi-Lamma clan (a Druze family who was a close ally of the Shihabs) which also converted to Christianity and joined the Maronite Church.
+After the Shihab dynasty converted to Christianity, the Druze lost most of their political and feudal powers.
 Also, the Druze formed an alliance with Britain and allowed Protestant Christian missionaries to enter Mount Lebanon, creating tension between them and the native Maronite Church.
 Approximately 10,000 Christians were killed by the Druze during inter-communal violence in 1860.
+This bloody conflict led to the destruction of at least 200 villages, with thousands maimed and killed on both sides.

 During the nineteenth and twentieth centuries, Protestant missionaries established schools and churches in Druze strongholds, with some Druze converting to Protestant Christianity; yet they did not succeed to convert Druze to Christianity en masse.